geopython/pygeoapi/docs/source/configuration.rst

 Hierarchical collections
 ------------------------

-Collections defined in the the ``resources`` section are identified by the resource key.
+Collections defined in the ``resources`` section are identified by the resource key.
 The key of the resource name is the advertised collection identifier.
 For example, given the following:

 .. code-block:: yaml